 With the German delegation news, it thus seemed that a German armistice and an end finally to the horrendous war (now into a fifth year) were imminent.
-Indeed, to the immense relief and joy of millions of people in Allied countries, news arrived the day after the delegation announcement that the armistice had now been signed.
+Indeed, to the immense relief and joy of millions of people in Allied countries, news arrived the day after the announcement of the delegation’s departure that the armistice had now been signed.
 This was the German-armistice news of Thursday 7 November 1918, which brought about what at the time and afterwards was variously referred to as the Fake/Hoax/ Amazing/Premature and, more commonly, False Armistice of that date.

 During the evening of 6 November, the Lobby correspondent of the London Daily News reported that Parliament had been told the German delegates had already crossed the front lines and arranged to meet Marshal Foch.
-The next morning, newspapers in Britain printed this information, while French newspapers led with personal details about the German armistice delegates and speculation they had already arrived or would soon do so.
+The next morning, 7 November, newspapers in Britain printed this information, while French newspapers led with personal details about the German armistice delegates and speculation that they had already arrived or would soon do so.

 There was “jubilation” in England, Wales, and Scotland during the rest of the evening.
 Ignoring Spanish flu advice about avoiding crowds, people filled gloomy streets and dismal pubs, defied the Defence of the Realm Act (DORA) by setting off fireworks (pre-war ones), making loud noises and ringing church bells.
 Shift workers joined in and essential war-production was disrupted, especially of coal, iron and steel.
 Reuters and the Press Association were reported to the Attorney-General for spreading false war news which, not surprisingly, was a serious breach of DORA regulations.
 They came very close to being prosecuted for the “enormity of their offence” and its “costly result”.